 4. Reduce the Risk of Credit Card Fraud

 If you’re considered a high-risk merchant account, your fees are going to be higher.
 High-risk industries mean that there’s a higher chance that your company will experience credit card fraud.
 There are two ways you can reduce this risk.

 - Swipe as many cards as possible.
-The rates set by card brands (Visa, MasterCard) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.
+The rates set by card brands (Visa, Mastercard, American Express) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.

 - The other way to reduce the risk of fraud is by providing security information that protects the cardholder and validates their purchase.
 You can do this by entering the billing zip code and security zip code.

 Most credit card processors (but not all) don’t actually process transactions themselves.
 Instead, they save on processing fees by signing up with a bank or institution that does the processing.
 This means that on top of paying your processor’s fees, you’re also paying middleman markups.
 Ask your current processor if they use a middleman.
 When searching for a new one, ask the same thing.
 You’ll notice a difference in fees and markup between the ones that do and the ones that don’t use that third-party processor.

 6. Set Up Your Account & Terminal Properly

 One simple mistake could lead to higher processing fees, so setting up your account the right way from the start can make all the difference.
 Provide the correct business information, such as type of transactions, type of business, and frequency of transactions because this matters to many processors (but not all).

 It’s the same with the way your terminal is set up and used.
 Get into the habit of batching transactions within 24 hours to lower the number of transactions for that period and to reduce processing fees.
 This method is more cost-effective than batching every few days or a couple of times per week.
 The longer you wait to settle the batch, the higher the fees and rates from the credit card companies.